spacetelescope/jdaviz/docs/specviz/displaying.rst

 to the cursor.
 This information is displayed in the top bar of the UI, on the middle-right side.

+By default, the cursor information will correspond to the closest data layer to the cursor.
+To change to a specific data-layer, click the layer-icon in the top bar to cycle between "auto", "cursor", or specific data layers.

 Home
 ====